opal/opal.github.io/source/docs/compiled_ruby.html.md

 end
 ```

 It is obvious from here, that unless an object defines any given method, it will always resort in a dispatch to `method_missing` from one of our defined stub methods.
-This is how we get `method_missing` in opal.
+This is how we get `method_missing` in Opal.

 #### Optimising generated code